AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/data-store-modules.md

 You specify the data store.

 <!--
-The module returns the IDs of the deleted records and any associated fields, along with any custom fields and values that the connection accesses.
-You can map this information in subsequent modules in the scenario.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">The module returns the IDs of the deleted records and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.</p>
 -->

 <table cellspacing="15">